github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 Import statements
 =================

-Each query generally contains one or more ``import`` statements, which define the `QL libraries <https://help.semmle.com/QL/ql-handbook/modules.html#library-modules>`__ or `modules <https://help.semmle.com/QL/ql-handbook/modules.html>`__ to import into the query.
-QL libraries and modules provide a way of grouping together related `types <https://help.semmle.com/QL/ql-handbook/types.html>`__, `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__, and other modules.
+Each query generally contains one or more ``import`` statements, which define the `libraries <https://help.semmle.com/QL/ql-handbook/modules.html#library-modules>`__ or `modules <https://help.semmle.com/QL/ql-handbook/modules.html>`__ to import into the query.
+Libraries and modules provide a way of grouping together related `types <https://help.semmle.com/QL/ql-handbook/types.html>`__, `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__, and other modules.
 The contents of each library or module that you import can then be accessed by the query.
-`Semmle's open source repository on GitHub <https://github.com/semmle/ql>`__ contains all of the standard QL libraries for each supported language.
+Our `open source repository on GitHub <https://github.com/semmle/ql>`__ contains the standard CodeQL libraries for each supported language.

 When writing your own alert queries, you would typically import the standard library for the language of the project that you are querying, using ``import`` followed by a language: